humbertoarndt/minishell/README.md

 | token[0] | token[1] | token[2] | token[3] | token[4] | token[5] | token[6] | token[7] | token[8] | token[9] | token[10] | token[11] | token[12] | token[13] |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |  :---: |
 | `cat` | `<<eof` | `>file1` | `&&` | `cat` | `file1` | `&&` | `abc` | `\|\|` | `wc` | `<file1` | `\|` | `cat` | `>file2` |

+## 3 - Parser

+Once the tokenization is over the shell checks the syntax of each token.
+Should there be a <b>syntax error</b>, the shell will not try to start any of the commands.

+## 4 - Expander

 <!-- ### Allowed Functions